zhong-j-yu/rekex/doc/UsersGuide.md

 To find the ctors for a datatype, Rekex first searches the catalog for ctors that return the datatype.
 If not found, Rekex searches the class body of the datatype.
-If not found there either, Rekex searches subtypes of the datatype. // todo
+If not found there either, Rekex searches subtypes of the datatype.
+Finally, the canonical constructor is used as the ctor.